ami-iit/idynfor/doc/theory_background.md

 {}^C H_D (s) = {}^C H_J H({}^J d^{axis}, 0, s) {}^J H_D
 $$

-The major difference w.r.t. to iDynTree is that the axis has not notion of "origin", so for placing the frame $J$ we need to place it in the origin of the axis.
+The major difference w.r.t. to iDynTree is that the axis has no notion of "origin", so for placing the frame $J$ we need to place it in the origin of the axis.

 #### Convert from iDynTree to pinocchio